 See electric cars, touch a utility truck, watch a high-voltage electricity show, find out about solar energy, and shop at food trucks during Energy Block Party at PUD Auditorium Theater, 2320 California St. in Everett.

-A $99 ticket for the three-hour Wine Train Excursion includes a train ride with views, a wine glass, catered food, and wine tasting at both stations for age 21+ departing from Northwest Railway Museum, Snoqualmie Depot, 38625 SE King St. in Snoqualmie.
+A $99 ticket for the three-hour Wine Train Excursion includes a train ride with views, a wine glass, catered food, and eight wine tastes for age 21+ departing at 5:30 p.m. from Northwest Railway Museum, Snoqualmie Depot, 38625 SE King St. in Snoqualmie.
 Held in April and June.

 Billed as the largest children’s parade in the state, the Junior Daffodil Parade is four blocks long, beginning at N Proctor St. & N 28th St. in Tacoma.